Actions and Detail Panel

 With speakers from the polling companies and members of the BPC/MRS inquiry into the performance of the polls in the 2015 election, this seminar features presentations of how the polling companies set about their task and independent evaluations of the methodology that they used.
 Its aim is to identify the key lessons to be learned from the referendum for the future of opinion polling.

 13.30 Welcome from Jane Frost (Market Research Society)

 13.35 Introduction from the Chair: Sharon Witherspoon MBE (Academy of Social Sciences)

 13.40 Polling in the EU Referendum: an overview, John Curtice (British Polling Council & University of Strathclyde)

 14.05 The challenges of polling by phone in the EU Referendum, Ben Page (Ipsos-MORI)

-14.20 The challenges of polling via the internet in the EU Referendum, Adrian Drummond (Opinium)
+14.20 The challenges of polling via the internet in the EU Referendum, Adam Drummond (Opinium)

 14.35 Discussion and Q&A